How to enter the Brighton Marathon Weekend

 This is an absolutely spectacular run along the Brighton seafront with an unrivalled atmosphere that will carry you from the start to finish.

 Marathon - 26.2 Miles + BM 10k

 The course begins at Preston Park and the first half will take runners through in the town of Brighton for 8k before heading out on to the seafront.
 Then a lovely run along the seafront.

 Halfway point - An absolutely incredible atmosphere as you head pass the pier.

 Second Half - You head back into the town for an incredibly flat 8k and then you go through an industrial park before you head back out on to the seafront for the final 6k.

-Challenging points - The start you will run up a fairly steep hill for about 500m.
+Challenges: The start you will run up a fairly steep hill for about 500m.
 The run along the seafront is relatively undulating.
 Depending on the wind you could be running the final 6k into quite a strong headwind.
-Other than that this is a very fast course with a good chance of smashing a PB
+Other than that this is a very fast course with a good chance of smashing a PB.

 Cancer Research UK Kids & Teens Mini Mile Races